T: 01904 555085

 Marian Beck (Specialise Early Years Teacher (SEN)

 All Educational Psychologists deliver services for pre-school children with SEND, typically this is within geographical clusters; this helps to provide continuity for pre-school children transferring into schools and settings.
+You can find more information about the Educational Psychology Service in our EP document (opens in pdf).

 For children with complex needs Educational Psychologists offer direct casework with pre-school children at SEN Support as part of a Statutory Assessment for an Education Health and Care Plan, and attend transition meetings or Annual Reviews when needed.